 A couple of other comments about this pattern:

 Many of the technical analysis books out there will go on to talk about several other kinds of reversal patterns - the rounding bottom, the V-reversal, double tops, triple bottoms, and others.
 (We have many of them cataloged in our ChartSchool area.)
-I'm going to tell you a secret - most of those are just variations of the Head and Shoulders reversal pattern that didn't form “perfectly” for some reason.
+Here's a trade secret - most of those are just variations of the Head and Shoulders reversal pattern that didn't form “perfectly” for some reason.
 For example, the Triple Top is a Head and Shoulders pattern where the head didn't go above the left shoulder.

 The key point here is this - don't worry about what type of reversal is occurring.
 Knowing that it's a Triple Top instead of a Head & Shoulders won't make you more money.
 Focus on the fact that the chart is telling you that the fear/greed ratio is changing and react accordingly.